henrik7264/PY_Actors/README.md

 * Reactive Programming (https://reactivex.io)
 * Reactive systems (https://www.reactivemanifesto.org)

-Although all the references to ROS, the library has as such nothing to do with programming robots.
+Although there are several references to ROS, the library has as such nothing to do with programming robots.
 It is a general purpose library/framework for creating reactive systems.

 ## Approach
 I have always found the following items central for producing high quality software